 Payment of Fees - Students are responsible for paying all charges incurred by their class enrollment, room and board choices, departmental charges and fines.
 Payment for a semester's cost is due in full approximately 10 days before the semester begins.

-Full payment dates are published in the UCM Student Planner/Handbook, on the Revenue Office web site, and on the student billing statement.
+Full payment dates are published in the "UCM Student Planner/Handbook," on the Revenue Office website, and on the student billing statement.
 Non-payment of charges or failure to make payment arrangements by the due date may result in classes being dropped.
 Late payment fees are added to the student bill each month that payment is not made when due.
 Collection costs are assessed if collection action becomes necessary.
-Visit www.ucmo.edu/revenue for additional information regarding the payment of student accounts.
+For additional information regarding the payment of student accounts, visit ucmo.edu/revenue.